James S. Allen: Emissary to Philippines

 Allen presented Quezón with petitions gathered by various labor organizations and successfully made the case for a full pardon for the communist leaders.
 An absolute pardon was granted on December 24, 1938, in the context of a Christmas amnesty.

 Next, Allen sought to broker actual unity between the two parties, conferring both with the CPP leadership and with Pedro Abad Santos, the president of the SPP, on the matter.
 Allen used the utmost diplomacy in making his case to Abad Santos to bury tactical differences with the communists and to accept a merger, in the interest of constructing a stronger organization in opposition to fascism.
 Unity between the organizations was achieved at the Third National Congress of the Communist Party of the Philippines, from October 29 to 31, 1938.

 Allen addressed the gathering, conveying the greetings of CPUSA General Secretary Earl Browder, who had himself been a Comintern representative to the Philippines in 1927.
 The united organization temporarily took the cumbersome name "Communist Party of the Philippines (merger of the Communist and Socialist Parties)" until it later adopted the simpler "Communist Party of the Philippines" again.
 Evangelista was named the National Chairman and Abad Santos the Vice Chairman of the newly united organization.

-His mission accomplished, Allen returned to the United States and composed a long and detailed report on his trip, in a document dated February 13, 1939.

 Later career

-Allen was then assigned a position as the foreign editor of the Sunday Worker, a weekly newspaper that had been launched in January 1936, to try to reach a broader audience than that of the more intense and authoritative Daily Worker.
+Allen was then assigned a position as the foreign editor of the Sunday Worker, a weekly newspaper that had been launched in January 1936 to try to reach a broader audience than that of the more intense and authoritative Daily Worker.
 The Sunday Worker was edited by Al Richmond, who later remembered Allen as "a scholarly, serene man who did the serious political commentary and analysis".

 Allen was drafted into the US Army in 1944.

 During the Cold War, Allen was compelled to appear as a witness before the House Un-American Activities Committee.

 From the 1940s onward, Allen was a respected author in the Soviet Bloc.
-He was published there with issues mainly on American imperialism, economic crisis, international economics and international political relations.
-Up to the 1960s, he gained editions in Russian, Hungarian, Chinese, German, Polish, Estonian, and Romanian.
+He was published there in connection with American imperialism, economic crisis, international economics and international political relations.
+Up to the 1960s, he was published in Russian, Hungarian, Chinese, German, Polish, Estonian, and Romanian.